mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/examples/index.md

 ```

 ## Example of R Kernel
-Open a `R Notebook` and put the following sections in a different code cells.
+Open an `R Notebook` and put the following sections in different code cells.

 ```r
 mat <- matrix(data = seq(1, 100, by=1), nrow = 10, ncol = 10)